bsmith20681/history-facts/public_html/readme.md

 x buy server space, learn to ssh into server x launch on digital ocean droplet

+## app refactors for better understanding

+- redo the router
+- add in comments following php doc standard

+### Eventually add these features

 - add in user authentication (only users can update, create, and delete facts.
 They can edit or delete any fact.)
 - refactor to follow oop
 - create tests using pest php

-### Eventually add these features

 - Narrow down user auth so users can only edit, update and delete their own facts.
 - single fact view (and update routes /fact/{id}/edit /fact/{id} to view a fact etc)
 - comment on a single fact view